LSEG-API-Samples/Article.RTO.TestClient/README.md

 If you are using the ADS server, this testclient tool is already in the ADS package (under &lt;ADS package&gt;/&lt;platform&gt;/demo folder).

-The tools are support Linux platform and [Docker](https://www.docker.com/).
+The tools support the Linux platform and [Docker](https://www.docker.com/).
 The Docker image is available on [refinitivrealtime/infratools](https://hub.docker.com/r/refinitivrealtime/infratools) Docker Hub repository.

 ![Alt text](images/02_infratools_docker.png)

-I am demonstrating the tool with Docker on Windows OS.
+I am demonstrating the tools with Docker on Windows OS and using the infra tools version 3.7.0.L1.

 ## <a id="prerequisite"></a>Python and PyCharm prerequisite